 There’s never been a better time to get online in terms of football betting and there are a number of reasons for this.
 Firstly there is that choice from established operators such as Paddy Power, Stan James and Ladbrokes, through to the new football betting sites such as Betway, Winner Sports and Iron Bet.

 To win your business, those bookies have to offer value for money and this can come in a number of ways.
 Firstly there is the welcome offer which gets you onside as a new customer.
 This could feature an enhanced odds deal on a football match or it could just give you some free bets when you register that new account.

-Most online betting sites will then list some ongoing promotions that could refund stakes or give you a free bet token if a certain set of circumstances occur.
+Most new online betting sites will then list some ongoing promotions that could refund stakes or give you a free bet token if a certain set of circumstances occur.
 In football, a popular promo is called bore draw breaker and will typically refund losing stakes in the correct score market if a game finishes 0-0.

 Strong prices in all football markets are part of a bookmaker’s armoury too as they want to be prominent on the odds comparison sites.